-The model was initialized using the wind profile and the atmospheric stability profile shown in 241 Fig. 2.
-A portion of the Rocky Mountains range (the rectangular area in Fig. 1), downstream 242 of the Grand Junction meteorological station (for the predominant flow direction), with a (zonal) length of 223 km and a (meridional) width of 144 km was chosen as the lower boundary condition.
-The terrain elevation data come from the U.S. Geological Survey 1 arc-second resolution national 245 elevation dataset (NED), resampled to 1 km.
+The model was initialized using the wind profile and the atmospheric stability profile shown in Fig. 2.
+A portion of the Rocky Mountains range (the rectangular area in Fig. 1), downstream of the Grand Junction meteorological station (for the predominant flow direction), with a (zonal) length of 223 km and a (meridional) width of 144 km was chosen as the lower boundary condition.
+The terrain elevation data come from the U.S. Geological Survey's 1-arc-s resolution national elevation dataset (NED), resampled to 1 km.
 Open lateral boundary conditions were used.
-The real 246 orography was placed approximately in the middle of the computational domain in order to avoid steep terrain at the lateral boundaries.
-Numerical instability arising from high vertical velocities 248 as the incoming flow moves from flat to steep terrain was avoided by applying a smoothing along 249 the edges of the topography.
-In particular, 10 grid-points were used to smooth the terrain elevation 250 departing from the edge of the topography.
-The total size of the simulation domain is 400×400 km.
-251 Although by choosing such a large mountainous region as a forcing the effects of the Coriolis force 252 on the dynamics of mountain waves may become important $(af/U \ge 1)$, where a is a characteristic mountain half-width, f is the Coriolis parameter and U is a velocity scale for the background 254 wind), in this study rotation effects are neglected (by imposing f = 0).
-The ambiguous definition 255 of mountain width in this case with complex terrain makes af/U difficult to estimate. af/U is much less than 1 if calculated taking into account a typical value for the width of single peaks in the mountain range (i.e. a = 10 km, following Doyle et al. (2000)), but on the contrary, is large and greater than 1 if calculated considering the mountainous region as a whole (i.e. $a \approx 100$ km).
+The real orography was placed approximately in the middle of the computational domain in order to avoid steep terrain at the lateral boundaries.
+Numerical instability arising from high vertical velocities as the incoming flow moves from flat to steep terrain was avoided by applying a smoothing along the edges of the topography.
+In particular, 10 grid points were used to smooth the terrain elevation departing from the edge of the topography.
+The total size of the simulation domain is $400 \text{ km} \times 400 \text{ km}$ .

+Although by choosing such a large mountainous region as a forcing the effects of the Coriolis force on the dynamics of mountain waves may become important $(af/U \ge 1)$ , where a is a characteristic mountain half-width, f is the Coriolis parameter, and U is a velocity scale for the background wind), in this study rotation effects are neglected (by imposing f = 0).
+The ambiguous definition of mountain width in this case with complex terrain makes af/U difficult to estimate.
+The value of af/U is much less than 1 if calculated taking into account a typical value for the width of single peaks in the mountain range [i.e., a = 10 km, following Doyle et al. (2000)], but on the contrary, it is large and of order 1 if calculated considering the mountainous region as a whole (i.e., $a \approx 100 \text{ km}$ ).